gancao/Enstiffer/README.md

 3. **<prefix\>\_sample\_LR\_contribution.txt**: A matrix file that saves ligand-receptor  contribution scores where row represent samples, columns represent ligand-receptors and the values represent the corresponding contribution score. <br>

 ## Others ##
 We provide test files (GSE145429_tpm.txt) under "files".
-In addition, we provide training codes under "train" as well as analyzed codes under "analysis".
+In addition, we provide training codes under "train".
+Other codes and files can be downloaded from https://zenodo.org/records/11514581.